RalphDesmangles/sccmhunter/admin.md

 # ls
 ### Description
-Will list the current directory represeted on the command line.
+Will list the contents of the current directory represented on the command line.
 Defaults to C:\.
 You must issue a cd command to another known directory (i.e. `cd C:\Users` to list the contents of that Users directory and so on.
 ### Usage
 ls
 ### Example